-Dr. Ney attended Bowdoin College in Brunswick, ME where he graduated Magma Cum Laude with a bachelor’s degree in Biology.
-While at Bowdoin, he received the Bowdoin College Dr. Clinton Noyes Peters Medical Fund Award.
-Prior to medical school, Dr. Ney was a research assistant at Boston Children’s Hospital for two years, studying retinopathy of prematurity.
+Dr. Ney attended Bowdoin College in Brunswick, ME where he graduated Magna Cum Laude with a Bachelor of Arts in Biology with election to the Phi Beta Kappa Honor Society.
+He was the recipient of the Bowdoin College Dr. Clinton Noyes Peters Medical Fund, a scholarship granted to Maine-born students that covered the cost of medical school tuition.
+After graduating from Bowdoin College and prior to attending medical school, Dr. Ney was a research assistant at Boston Children’s Hospital for two years, studying retinopathy of prematurity.

 Dr. Ney received his medical degree from the University of Pennsylvania School of Medicine.
-After completing his internal medicine internship at Pennsylvania Hospital, he went on complete his residency in ophthalmology and his fellowship in glaucoma at Penn Medical School’s Scheie Eye Institute.
+After completing his Internal Medicine internship at Pennsylvania Hospital, he went on to a residency in Ophthalmology at the Scheie Eye Institute of the University of Pennsylvania School of Medicine in Philadelphia.
+Dr. Ney stayed at the Scheie Eye Institute to complete his Fellowship training in Glaucoma.
 In 2012, he received Scheie’s Excellence in Medical Student Teaching Award.

 Dr. Ney is a Board Certified Ophthalmologist and has published several peer-reviewed research papers and book chapters.
 His ongoing clinical interests include the surgical management of glaucoma, glaucoma laser treatment and cataract surgery.
 Dr. Ney’s practice offers a full range of management for patients with glaucoma-related conditions, from drops to laser to surgical interventions.